-So now we’ve got the fat phobia out of the way, here we have it:
+So now that we’ve got the fat phobia out of the way, here we have it:

 3 EXPERIMENTS IN THE SEARCH FOR A NON-STICK PAN ALTERNATIVE

-Type of Pan: Cast Iron.
-Specifically, this is the one I own and use.
-Cast iron is one of those materials that is naturally non-stick and is supposed to become more and more non-stick over time as the patina builds up.
+Type of Pan: Carbon Steel.
+Specifically, this is type one I own and use.
+Carbon steel, like cast iron is one of those materials that is naturally non-stick and is supposed to become more and more non-stick over time as the patina builds up.

-For this first test, I took out my trusty Lodge cast iron frying pan.
+For this first test, I took out my trusty Lodge carbon steel skillet.
 The pan I have came pre-seasoned but over time I have had to re-season it.
-If you’re wondering how to properly season cast iron, read here for a few helpful tips.
+If you’re wondering how to properly season a steel or cast iron pan, read here for a few helpful tips.

 On the first attempt, I have to admit, I added a bit more oil than I wanted to but I was really concerned about the eggs sticking.